 Teachers will also take account of the needs of pupils whose first language is not English.
-Lessons will be planned so that teaching opportunities help pupils to develop their English, and to support pupils to take part in all subjects.
+Lessons will be planned so that there are teaching opportunities to help pupils to develop their English, and to support pupils to take part in all subjects.